-The review is being conducted over two stages.
+The review was conducted over two stages.
 Stage One assessed the level of need generated from the Banyule community for both primary and secondary school education.
-Stage Two will look at developing options to identify when, where and how additional needs should be met in the future.
+Stage Two developed options to identify when, where and how additional needs should be met in the future.

-Why is the Department of Education and Training consulting with the community?
+Why did the Department of Education and Training consult with the community?

-The Department is undertaking community consultation to ensure it makes the most informed decision about meeting both the primary and secondary education provision needs of current and future Banyule families.
+The Department undertook community consultation to ensure it makes the most informed decision about meeting both the primary and secondary education provision needs of current and future Banyule families.

-What is the purpose of the Community Reference Group?
+What was the purpose of the Community Reference Group?

-As part of the review, the Department has established a Community Reference Group (CRG).
-The aim of the CRG is to act as a conduit for information between the Department, its consultants and the local community throughout the life of the project.
+As part of the review, the Department established a Community Reference Group (CRG).
+The aim of the group was to act as a conduit for information between the Department, its consultants and the local community throughout the life of the project.

-The CRG includes a cross section of the community including representatives from community groups, local schools and residents.
+The group included a cross section of the community including representatives from community groups, local schools and residents.
 The selection aims to closely reflect the diversity of the local population profile as well as the breadth of community interests and views.